 Roger Sherman has produced a documentary that makes an extraordinary journey through Israeli kitchens, restaurants and vineyards.
 The movie, In Search of Israeli Cuisine, explores the ancient and modern farming and cooking techniques created by the polyglot of people who migrated to Israel or never left.
-The film will open March 24th at the Lincoln Plaza Cinema in New York and in theaters around the country.
+The film opened March 24th at the Lincoln Plaza Cinema in New York and in theaters around the country.

 Sherman says he found a wealth of tasty treasures in Israel: